nexdrew/rewrite-shrinkwrap-urls/README.md

   -p, --public   Use public registry style URLs.
 Omit this flag when rewriting
-                 to npm Enterprise.                                    [boolean] -s, --spaces   Number of spaces per JSON indent of output[number] [default: 2] -h, --help     Show help                                             [boolean] -v, --version  Show version number                                   [boolean]
+                 to npm Enterprise.                                    [boolean] -s, --spaces   Number of spaces per JSON indent of output[number] [default: 2] -m, --from     Sync the "from" field with the "resolved" field (both will be the rewritten URL)                                    [boolean] -h, --help     Show help                                             [boolean] -v, --version  Show version number                                   [boolean]
 ```